IOT-DSA/dslink-dart-rest/README.md

 invoke | n/a | *REQUIRED*
-binary | n/a | Return response to invoke action as binary data. detectType | n/a | Try to automatically set Content Type based on MIME lookup from data headers.
+binary | n/a | Return response to invoke action as binary data. detectType | n/a | Try to automatically set Content Type based on MIME lookup from data headers. timeout | integer number | Number of seconds to wait before invoke action attempt will time out.

 ### Delete Node